rnowling/rnowling.github.io/_posts/2025-08-17-spam-classification-fine-tuned-llm-part-i.md

     })
 })
 ```

+It should be noted that a lot of the documentation uses the variable name `dataset` to refer to either a Dataset or DatasetDict.
+The DatasetDict provides much of the same interface so functions like `map()` work the same on both.
+It matters, however,
+when you pass the Datasets into the `Trainer` objects, so it's important to be aware of this ambiguity.

 I'm mostly interested in working with custom data sets.
 It took me a little digging to figure out how to create my own Dataset objects.
 The [🤗 Datasets documentation](https://huggingface.co/docs/datasets/create_dataset#from-python-dictionaries) shows how to create Dataset objects from dictionaries: